Prepare SaTScan-required input data files for a Bernoulli spatial scan analysis and save them in a user-defined working directory

 Three files are created and saved in the user-defined directory as defined

-file for cases, a .ctl
+by dir: a .cas file for cases, a .ctl for controls, and

-file for geographical coordinates.
+a .geo file for geographical coordinates.
 The full filenames will incorporate

-the use-defined filename
+the use-defined filename string.

-files will each have two columns: the first containing
+The .cas and .ctl files will each have two columns: the first containing

-survey cluster or enumeration area IDs, and the second containing only 1
+survey cluster or enumeration area IDs, and the second containing only 1s,

 representing either cases or controls, respectively.
 The length of the .cas